niekheinen/EDD_project/README.md

 The steps of the worflow are the following:
 1. Extract data from external sources and store it in a Data Warehouse: our Data Warehouse is given by the 3 databases OFF_2_contributeur, OFF_2_pnns, and OFF_2_version_produit.
 The data is available on phpMyAdmin.
 2. Design the UML schema of the multidimensional model we adopted.
-3. Write the XML code that represents the multidimensional Mondrian schema chosen to represent our data.
+3. Write the XML code that represents the multidimensional Mondrian schema chosen to represent our multidimensional model.
 The code is written using the Schema Workbench interface.
 4. Define the relational model of the supporting database.
-5. Write the SQL script to create the supporting database, i.e. our Data Mart.
+5. Write the SQL script to create the supporting database.
 6. Transform the data to fill the dimensional and fact tables with Kettle or SQL.
 7. Write the MDX code for the selected queries on Pentaho Server.
 8. Run the queries using JPivot on Pentaho Server and analyze the result.

 The original database is the Open Food Facts database which contains records posted by contributors regarding food products sold in supermarkets.
 Products are associated with categories and also with different nutritional scores.
 The products can have multiple versions, i.e. contributors can update over time the data regarding one product.
 In this case, we have multiple records related to the same product with different modification dates.
 Each record contains the creation date of the first record related to that product, and the modification date related to that specific record.

-The project description required us to design the multidimensional schema of two Mondrian cubes and then to run queries on those cubes.
-We had to run two predesigned queries on that schema.
+The project required us to design the multidimensional schema of two Mondrian cubes and then run queries on those cubes.
+Then, four different queries should be run on the two cubes.
-Then, we were required to design and run some additional queries of our choice on a newly designed cube.

 ## Files contained in the GIT repository
 In this GIT repository you will find the following files: